Skip to main content

 An open Bible beside a softly glowing phone on a dark table

-What a Conversation Can Look Like
+What an Engage Session Can Look Like

 Engage is available in two forms: Text Engage and Voice Engage.
 Both draw from the same three sources.
 The difference is how you interact.